Veirt/personal-web/projects/dnpak-rs/index.md

 date: 2022-04-11
 ---

-## dnpak-rs

-I originally made a [Python version](https://github.com/Veirt/dnpak.py) of this to understand how Dragon Nest `.pak` files work.
-As I was learning Rust, I rewrote it to improve performance and usability.
-This Rust version powers [dnutils](/projects/dnutils), and is significantly faster and more robust.
-`dnpak-rs` is a Rust library for reading and writing Dragon Nest `.pak` files.
+**dnpak-rs** is a Rust library for reading and writing Dragon Nest `.pak` files.

-## Features

-- Read and write `.pak` files
-- Unpack all files from a `.pak` archive
-- Find specific files within a `.pak` archive
-- Add files to a new `.pak` archive
+I first made a [Python version](https://github.com/Veirt/dnpak.py) just to figure out how the format worked, but later rewrote it in Rust because I wanted something faster (and honestly, I just wanted to build something cool in Rust).

+This is what [dnutils](/projects/dnutils) use and is way quicker and more stable than my old Python one.

 ## Usage